Hayakuchi Kotoba (早口言葉): Japanese Tongue Twisters for Pronunciation Practice

 If you want to improve your Japanese pronunciation in a fun way that doesn’t involve a textbook or memorization, you’re in the right place!

-How to Use Hayakuchi Kotoba to Improve Your Pronunciation
+How to Practice Hayakuchi Kotoba

 When you’re practicing with tongue twisters, start slowly and work out the individual sounds that are challenging.
 As you start to feel more comfortable, speed up your speech.
-But no matter what speed you’re saying them in, don’t forget to pay attention to each sound you’re making and the overall rhythm of your speech.
+But no matter what speed you’re saying them in, don’t forget to pay attention to each sound (articulation) you’re making and the overall rhythm (mora timing) of your speech.
 Keep a good rhythm because that’s essential in Japanese where we use moras, and not syllables.

 If you’re not sure what a mora is, no problem!